zopefoundation/zope.viewlet/src/zope/viewlet/directives.rst

   ... ''', context=context)
   Traceback (most recent call last):
   ...
-  ZopeXMLConfigurationError: File "<string>", line 3.2-9.8
   ConfigurationError: Attribute and template cannot be used together.
+      File "<string>", line 3.2-9.8

 Now, we are not specifying a template, but a class that does not have the specified attribute: